sagemath/sage-archive-2023-02-01/README.md

       must be writable by the user.
 (See the installation manual for options if you want to install into shared locations such as `/usr/local/`.
 Do not attempt to build Sage as root.)

+1. [Git] If you cloned the Sage repository using `git`, bootstrap the source tree using:

+        $ make configure

 1. Install the required build prerequisites.